cul/dlst-studio/_posts/2019-01-25-spring-butler.md

 in-depth description of the four sessions in the upcoming weeks.

-Studio at Butler will also continue its tradition of being a digital laboratory attached to a seminar or as a collaborative space for regular, scheduled use.
-This semester, the space will be used by Professor [Pamela Smith](https://history.columbia.edu/faculty/smith-pamela-h/), Associate Professor [Dennis Tenen](https://english.columbia.edu/people/profile/453), the [Center for Spatial Research](http://c4sr.columbia.edu), and the
+Studio at Butler will also continue its tradition of being a digital laboratory attached to a seminar or a collaborative space for regular, scheduled use.
+This semester, Studio at Butler will be used by Professor [Pamela Smith](https://history.columbia.edu/faculty/smith-pamela-h/), Associate Professor [Dennis Tenen](https://english.columbia.edu/people/profile/453), the [Center for Spatial Research](http://c4sr.columbia.edu), and the